formal-methods-mpi/Workshop.jl/docs/src/4_dispatch/dispatch.md

 ```
 but we specify on which input-type combination the method should be called (in the above pseudo-code, the method would be called every time we multiply two variables `a` and `b`, where `a` is of type `SomeType` and `b` of type `AnotherType`).

 Let's practise this a bit.
-We return to our Pokemon example: suppose we would like to let pokemon fight against each other.
+We return to our Pokemon example: suppose we would like to let Pokemon fight against each other.
 As you maybe know, depending on the type of Pokemon (e.g., `Normal`, `Fire`, `Flight`, etc.), the attacks vary in their effectiveness.
 So let's define a function `effectiveness` that computes this for us.
-I will first define the generic fallback defintion, that is used every time there is no special interaction between the types of pokemon fighting:
+I will first define the generic fallback defintion, that is used every time there is no special interaction between the types of Pokemon fighting:

 ```@example dispatch
 effectiveness(attacker::Pokemon, defender::Pokemon) = 1.0